NixOS/rfcs/rfcs/0006-runtime-references-interface.md

 explicitly specify runtime references would improve all of these issues.

-Nix will need to provide the build time references to the build to enable us to move reference scanning to stdenv and to allow for setups that use the reference scan results as a base and then modify that set accordingly.
+Nix will need to provide the build time requisites to the build to enable us to move reference scanning to stdenv and to allow for setups that use the reference scan results as a base and then modify that set accordingly.